 The opening lead shall be made face-down.
 Opening leader's screenmate announces that the lead has been made; a defender raises the screen, and play proceeds.
 The screen is raised only to a level that permits all players to see all the cards.

-1.3 The Laws of Duplicate Contract Bridge 1997 apply except as specified below:
+1.3 The Laws of Duplicate Contract Bridge 1997 apply except, with screens in use, as specified below:

 LAW 9A2(b)(1); LAW 42b(3); LAW 43A(1)(b):